Tide44-cmd/CabinSquadBot/README.md

    - **Locally**:
      - Ensure you have the necessary environment (Python).
      - Run your bot script from your local machine.
 It will create the SQLite DB in the same section you run it from
-   - **On a Cloud Provider**:
+   - **On a Raspberry Pi**:
-     - Deploy your bot to a cloud service like Heroku, AWS, or Google Cloud.
-     - Follow the provider's instructions for deploying a bot application.
+     - Follow the instructions for [here](https://github.com/Tide44-cmd/CabinSquadBot/edit/master/Host%20on%20raspberry%20pi%20zero.md).